Students Transferring Out of Southern Miss

-In order to effect an U.S. Department of Homeland Security SEVIS (Student and Exchange Visitor Information System) transfer of schools within the United Sates, you should first notify International Student Affairs (ISA) at Southern Miss of your intent to transfer-out and you must give us the name of the school you plan to transfer to.
+In order to affect an U.S. Department of Homeland Security SEVIS (Student and Exchange Visitor Information System) transfer of schools within the United Sates, you should first notify International Student and Scholar Services (ISSS) at Southern Miss of your intent to transfer-out and you must give us the name of the school you plan to transfer to.

 You may not remain in the United States between transfer programs if you will not resume classes within 5 months of transferring out of the current school, or within 5 months of the completion date as indicated on the Form I-20 issued by the current school whichever comes earlier.
 Or the completion date as noted on your work authorization card (EAD).